-Real Estate Properties for Sale
+Real Estate Inventories

-Real estate properties for sale consist of subdivision land and residential houses and lots for sale and development.
+Real estate inventories consist of subdivision land, residential houses and lots and condominium units for sale and development.
 These are properties acquired or being constructed for sale in the ordinary course of business rather than to be held for rental or capital appreciation.
 These are held as inventory and are measured at the lower of cost and net realizable value (NRV).